Indian black money: Hasan Ali case

 Hasan Ali was arrested by Enforcement Directorate and the Income Tax Department on charges of stashing over ₹60 billion in foreign banks.
 ED lawyers said Hasan Ali had financed international arms dealer Adnan Khashoggi on several occasions.

 However, media sources claimed this case is becoming yet another perfect instance of how investigative agencies like Income Tax Department go soft on high-profile offenders.
 Hasan Ali's premises were raided by ED as far back as 2016.
-According several news reports, the probe against him has proceeded at an extremely slow pace and seems to have hit a dead end.
+According to several news reports, the probe against him has proceeded at an extremely slow pace and seems to have hit a dead end.

 Today claimed that it had verified a letter confirming the US$8 billion in black money was in UBS bank account, and the government of India too has verified this with UBS.

 The UBS bank has denied Indian reports alleging that it maintained a business relationship with or had any assets or accounts for Hasan Ali.
 Upon formal request by Indian and Thailand government authorities, the bank announced that the documentation supposedly corroborating such allegations were forged, and numerous media reports claiming US$8 billion in stashed black money were false.
 Today, in a later article, wrote, "Hasan Ali stands accused of massive tax evasion and stashing money in secret bank accounts abroad.
 But the problem is that the law enforcement agencies have precious little evidence to back their claims.
 For one, UBS Zurich has already denied having any dealings with Hasan Ali."